-This excellent handbook for evaluation research draws primaries on the author's experience in the field of public health, but it is seally applicable to other fields.
-The book is divided into three main sections representing the conceptual, methodological, and administrative a sects of evaluation.
-It begins with a brief historial account of evaluative research and a general critique of the current status of evaluative studies, with particular emphasis upon the shortcomings of many of the evaluation guides proposed for community self-surveys of public service programs.
+This excellent handbook for evaluation research draws primarily on the author's experience in the field of public health, but it is equally applicable to other fields.
+The book is divided into three main sections representing the conceptual, methodological, and administrative aspects of evaluation.
+It begins with a brief historical account of evaluative research and a general critique of the current status of evaluation studies, with particular emphasis upon the shortcomings of many of the evaluation guides proposed for community self-surveys of public service programs.
 This is followed by a conceptual analysis of the evaluation process and an analysis of different levels of objectives and categories of evaluation.

 The next section deals with methodology.
 A comparison between evaluative and non-evaluative research is made, and different approaches to evaluation are discussed.
 Research designs appropriate to evaluation are presented, and emphasis is laid on sampling procedures, isolation and control of the stimulus, and definition and measurement of the criteria of effect.
-Finally, reliability, validity, and differentiat results in the measurement of the program effects are discussed.
+Finally, reliability, validity, and differential results in the measurement of the program effects are discussed.

-The administrative section includes chapters on the administrative process as related to planning and demonstration, and an analysis of resistance and barriers to evaluation; further discussion deals with problems in the administration of evaluation studies such as resources role relationships, the carrying out of an evaluation study, and the utilization of findings.
-The book concludes with a brief exposition on the relationship of evaluative research to social experimentation, stressing the potential contribution which the study of public source and social action programs can make to our knowledge of administrative science and social change.
+The administrative section includes chapters on the administrative process as related to planning, demonstration, and an analysis of resistance and barriers to evaluation; further discussion deals with problems in the administration of evaluation studies such as resources, role relationships, the carrying out of an evaluation study, and the utilization of findings.
+The book concludes with a brief exposition on the relationship of evaluative research to social experimentation, stressing the potential contribution which the study of public service and social action programs can make to our knowledge of administrative science and social change.

-194. Suchman, Edward A., "A Model for Research and Evaluation on Rehabilitation," in Sociology and Rehabilitation, edited by Marvin n.
-Sussman, pp. 52-70.
-Washington, D.C.: American Sociological Associaation, 1966.
+Suchman, Edward A. "A Model for Research and Evaluation on Rehabilitation," Sociology and Rehabilitation, edited by Marvin B. Sussman, pp. 52-70.
+Washington, D.C: American Sociological Association, 1966.

-This paper presents two models for research: one for basic tosearch on rehabilitation and one for applied evaluation.
+This paper presents two models for research: one for basic research on rehabilitation and one for applied evaluation.
 The evaluation model studies the relationship between a specific program and the attainment of some predetermined valued objective.
 The primary evaluation goal is to determine the extent to which an activity is associated with the occurrence of results, and the secondary goal is to test the validity of the conclusion that the specific activity produced the effect.
-Only a valid base in knowledge and theory can give assurance that certain tive Research: Principle es and Pra ales ion 1 Programs.
-New York Russell age rehabilitation activities will achieve certain objectives.
+Only a valid base in knowledge and theory can give assurance that certain rehabilitation activities will achieve certain objectives.
 The inability to formulate evaluation hypotheses concerning which aspects of the rehabilitation process produce which specified desirable or undesirable results is due to a lack of basic knowledge and theory.

 Defining clear program objectives is an area of difficulty in applied evaluation.
-General considerations involved in the formulation of objectives are: What are we trying to change?
+General considerations involved in the formulation of objectives are: what are we trying to change?
 Who is the target?
 When is the desired change to take place?
 Is there one objective or several?
 What is the desired magnitude of effects?
 Most rehabilitation programs have multiple objectives resulting in a need for establishing an order of priority of these objectives.

 Evaluation may be done as an assessment of effort, an assessment of effect, or an assessment of process.
-The evaluation may consist of an individual's or group's estimate of a program in which they are taking part, the appraised worth of an activity as given by a group of experts, or the scientific measurement of effectiveness made in terms of acceptable standardized procedures.
+The evaluation may consist of an individual's or group's estimate of a program in which they are taking part, the appraised worth of an activity as given by a group of experts, or the scientific measurement of effectiveness made in term of acceptable standardized procedures.